• LAUNCH YOUR DREAM

 2. Decide what your message is.

 Just like blogging, public speaking success requires a distinct niche message.
-Don’t try to be a public speaker who talks about everything and anything and the same is especially true if the motivational sector is your public speaking choice.
+Don’t try to be a public speaker who talks about everything and anything, and the same is especially true if you choose the motivational sector.
 What kind of motivation are you offering?
 To girls?
 Women?
 Men?
 Business?
 What is the purpose of your motivational message?

 3. Write a short book.

-The best way to move your public speaking career forward is to create a book around your niche topic.
+The best way to advance your public speaking career is to create a book on your niche topic.
 Most conferences want public speakers who have a published book.
 Consider putting together a small book on your message topic.
 People like to have a physical representation of your message to take home with them and review later.
 Provide them with a take-away.
-Also create a newsletter that people can sign up for on your website where you can email them on your niche subject.
+Also, create a newsletter that people can sign up for on your website, and you can email them about your niche subject.

 4. Register with public speaking bureaus.
 Here’s an example list —